Defining Acid Rain - What It Is And Its Impact On The Environment

 Depending on the absence of rainfall, dry acid deposition can account for as much as 20 – 60 percent of the total amount of acid deposition in a specific region.

 To understand acid rain, one needs to understand acidity.
-Acidity is measured on the pH scale, which ranges from 0 to 17.
+Acidity is measured on the pH scale, which ranges from 0 to 14.
 The most acidic part of the scale is 0, the most alkaline 14, while 7 is the neutral value where an element is neither acidic nor alkaline.

 What Causes Acid Rain?

 As mentioned in the previous section, rainwater already has a small level of acidity.
 It is not strong enough to cause any damage to the environment, though.
-However, when high levels of sulfuric or nitric acid are present in the atmosphere, it can result in acid rain.
+However, when high levels of sulfur dioxide and nitrogen oxides are present in the atmosphere, they can result in acid rain.

 The burning of coal to produce electricity is the biggest culprit, closely followed by the emissions from automobiles and heavy industries.

-For example, late in the 20th Century, most of the acid deposition in Norway originated in the United Kingdom from where winds carried it over 900 km (560 miles), causing acid rain to destroy the trout and salmon population in Norwegian lakes.
+For example, late in the 20th century, most of the acid deposition in Norway originated in the United Kingdom, from where winds carried it over 900 km (560 miles), causing acid rain to destroy the trout and salmon population in Norwegian lakes.

 Effects Of Acid Rain